neurokernel/neurokernel/INSTALL.rst

 Building the Documentation
 --------------------------
-To build the HTML documentation, you will need to install
+To build Neurokerne's HTML documentation locally, you will need to install

 * `mock <http://www.voidspace.org.uk/python/mock/>`_ 1.0 or later.
 * `sphinx <http://sphinx-doc.org>`_ 1.2 or later.